 Captain Alyce Flanagan

-Until high school, Alyce Flanagan’s home was her family’s eighty-two foot schooner.
-At times that home sailed to New Zealand, Ireland, French Polynesia and through the Panama Canal.
-Alyce has taught sailing since she learned to talk, crewing and teaching aboard many tall ships and sail training vessels.
+Until high school, Alyce Flanagan’s home was her family’s eighty-two foot schooner, Alcyone.
+With her family she sailed on three off shore trips sailing to destinations like New Zealand, Ireland, French Polynesia and through the Panama Canal.
+Alyce has been teaching sailing since she learned to talk, crewing aboard many tall ships and sail training vessels.

 Alyce very much looks forward to sharing her love of sailing with you this summer.